tapdata/tapdata-docs/docs/tapflow/api-reference/data-source.md

-# Manage Data Sources

-TapData Shell allows users to create and manage data sources via command line, with simple configurations to connect to various data sources.
-It supports viewing status, switching contexts, retrieving schema details, and more.
-You can also manage data sources through the [web interface](../../prerequisites/README.md) to suit your preferred workflow.

-## Create a Data Source
+# Data Source APIs

-**Command Description**: Create a new data source connection.
-TapData Shell supports [dozens of common data sources](../../prerequisites/supported-databases.md), and data sources are configured using `name`, `type`, and `config` parameters.
+This document explains how to create a new data source connection in TapFlow, which serves as the source and target for subsequent flow tasks.
+Additionally, you can manage data sources [through the interface](../../prerequisites/README.md) for convenience based on your preferences.

 :::tip

-Each data source type may require different parameters.
-For detailed configuration requirements, permissions, and parameter descriptions, see [Connecting Data Sources](../../prerequisites/README.md).
+TapFlow supports [dozens of common data sources](../../prerequisites/supported-databases.md).
+You can configure a data source by setting the `name`, `type`, and `config` parameters.
+Configuration details, required permissions, and parameter descriptions vary by data source type.
+For more information, see [Connect Data Sources](../../prerequisites/README.md).

 :::

-**Parameter Descriptions**:
+## Parameter Descriptions

 - **name**: Data source name, following variable naming conventions.
 - **type**: Data source type.
 Options include `source` (as source database), `target` (as target database), and `source_and_target` (as both source and target).
 - **config**: Data source connection parameters, provided in JSON or dictionary format.

-**Viewing Data Source Help Information**
+## Viewing Data Source Help Information

 Before configuring, use `h <database_type>` to view configuration requirements for each data source type.